SanjeetDutt/Technology-Stack/LLD/003 Generics and Collections.md

 List<Animal> aList = new List<Dog>(); // Not allowed in java
 // No one told how List<Animal> is related to List<Dog>
+// We only know relation between Animal and Dog

 Dog dog = new Dog();
 List<Animal> bList = new List<Animal>();